 Those involved in both pastoral counseling and helping ministries find that group work can be an important strategy for utilization in their daily work.
 Therefore, knowledge of group theory and the development of group leadership skills are essential to becoming more effective practitioners in either setting.

-Group Proposal PowerPoint
+Group Proposal PowerPoint Assignment

-There should be a minimum of 40 visually appealing slides, with each slide including illustrations in the form of pictures, clip art, charts, etc. Cite all sources, including websites, in APA format in the footer of the slides, and then collect these references and append them on the last few slides in a standard reference format.
-Reference should be made in the presentation to at least 10 scholarly sources, in addition to any material taken from the textbooks, the Bible or popular sources.
+There should be a minimum of 40 visually appealing slides, with each slide including illustrations in the form of pictures, clip art, charts, etc. Additionally, the student should include his/her facilitator's notes/outline in the notes section of the PowerPoint.
+The student must cite all sources, including websites, in current APA format in the footer of the slides and then collect these references and append them on the last few slides in a standard reference format.
+Reference should be made in the presentation to at least 10 scholarly sources, published in the last 5 years, in addition to any material taken from the textbooks, the Bible, or popular sources.
 (Relates to learning outcomes A, B, C, D, E).

-Read the Paleg and Jongsma text, pages 1-10, and prepare a treatment plan covering the first four meetings of a group, using the format and materials in the text.
-This consists of a brief description of 1–2 paragraphs of a fictitious group with the primary presenting issue (PTSD, Sexual Trauma, Intimate Partner Violence, etc.) taken from the examples provided in the text.
-Select 3 short-term objectives for each meeting, and then select 2 or more therapeutic interventions to address each of these (4 meetings, 3 short-term objectives for each meeting, and then select 2 or more therapeutic interventions to address each objective).Remember that you are adapting the material from the Jongsma text to “your group,” and not developing new materials.
+The student will prepare a treatment plan covering the first 4 meetings of a group, using the Paleg & Jongsma text as a reference.
+Sample treatment plans are in the text on pages 1–11 (this format should be utilized).
+The assignment should be detailed and at least 4 double-spaced pages.
+This includes a brief description of 1–2 paragraphs of a fictitious group with the primary presenting issue (PTSD, Sexual Trauma, Intimate Partner Violence, etc.) taken from the examples provided in the text.
+The student will select 3 short-term objectives for each meeting and then select 2 or more therapeutic interventions to address each of these (4 meetings, 3 short-term objectives for each meeting, and 2 or more therapeutic interventions to address each objective).
+The student must remember that he/she is adapting the material from the Jongsma text to the his/her group, not developing new materials.
+Current APA style must be used.
 (Relates to learning outcomes A, B, C, D).